JuDO-dev/AirBorne.jl/README.md

 ![Yahoo results](docs/drawings/resultsReadmeYahooData.png)

 #### Backtesting
-Backtesting has nuances, it basically consists of testing a trading strategy using past data.

-But looking closer one needs to consider many things such as:
+Backtesting has nuances, consists of testing a trading strategy using past data and looking closer one needs to consider many things such as:

 1. In which format and over which times an exchange provides data?
 2. How is an asset priced in the market, would it depend on the order size?
 There are many theories around this, which one to use?
 3. Can orders be unsuccessful?
 How an order be executed partially?